 WordPress has a simple working interface that is easy to learn regardless of experience level.
 If you have any familiarity with word processors or other computer programs, you will likely be able to learn how to use WordPress and its various features to create your website.

-WordPress is very beginner friendly and has enabled millions of non-technical enthusiasts to successfully start their very own websites.
-Once you know how to login you can quickly find your way around and start editing your content.
-Once you’re editing a post or page it’s as easy as using a word processor.
+WordPress is beginner-friendly and has enabled millions of non-technical enthusiasts to successfully start their very own websites.
+Once you know how to login you can quickly find your way around and start editing your content, editing a post or page is as easy as using a word processor.

 3. WordPress is SEO & Mobile-Friendly

-Google loves WordPress as it takes care of 80-90% of the search engine optimization mechanics to ensure that your website gets crawled, which gives you a head start when it comes to ranking above your competitors.
+Google and other search engines love WordPress as it takes care of 80-90% of the search engine optimization mechanics to ensure that your website gets crawled, which gives you a head start when it comes to ranking above your competitors.

-WordPress is built on the technology that modern mobile devices require and it’s theme repository has hundreds of free WordPress themes that are fully responsive and ready to go, so when visitors come to your website using a smartphone or tablet your website will automatically scale to suit the visitors device.
+WordPress is built on the technology that modern mobile devices require and it’s theme repository has hundreds of free themes that are fully responsive and ready to go.
+So when visitors come to a WordPress website using a smartphone or tablet, it’ll automatically scale to suit the visitor’s device.

-WordPress is developed with security in mind, so it is considered quite safe and secure to run any website.
-WordPress updates security maintenance automatically.
+WordPress is developed with security in mind, security updates come automatically for WordPress.
+So it is considered quite safe and secure to run any website.

 WordPress is the most popular tool to create and manage a website.
-WordPress is dominating the content management market.
-No doubt, WordPress is the best option that you can rely on building your website.
+WordPress is dominating the content management market and it is the best option that you can rely on to build your website.